kimberlyliang/STAT-4830-GOALZ-project/deliverables/reports/week11-report.md

 Initially, we implemented a one-vs-all scheme for all classes.
 In this approach, each class was given a dedicated binary classifier.
 The idea was to provide independent binary signals for each sleep stage, which could be fused with the learned representations from our CNN+Transformer model.
 While this approach offered a richer set of class-specific features, the overall performance gains were insignificant.

 ### Targeted One-vs-All Classifier for N1
 Given that the N1 stage consistently proved to be the most challenging, we refined our approach by applying the one-vs-all classifier exclusively to N1.
-This targeted implementation adds both a dedicated binary classifier and a residual head to produce a correction term specifically for the N1 logit.
-By focusing on the underrepresented and ambiguous N1 class, we observed more promising results in terms of improved discrimination, even though the overall impact was still an area for further tuning.
+In this targeted implementation, we not only include a dedicated binary classifier for N1 but also integrate a residual head that learns a correction term for the N1 logit.
+This boosting mechanism adjusts the base prediction for N1, effectively refining the final output by compensating for systematic errors.

 ### Performance Impact
 We managed to increase the f1 score for N1 from around 61 to around 65.
 Slight decrease in performance for W and a slight increase for some others, but overall this is a good direction.